Bira/octopus-carnival/_drafts/wir-mm3-4e-tulgar.md

 charging to melee and laying waste to armies.
 It's a Level 23 Brute with 265 HP.
 Its **Inveterate Warrior** trait makes it crit on a 19-20, and deal 3d12 extra damage on a crit.
-That last bit might just be a codification of its **greataxe's** High Crit trait, since MM3 stat blocks don't include PC-style weapon rules any more.
+That last bit might just be a codification of its **greataxe's** High Crit trait, since it's not spelled out in this stat block.

 The warrior's basic axe attacks also inflict a -2 AC penalty for a turn.
 Its **Whirling Frenzy** maneuver is an encounter power that allows it to attack